 Once we were settled in refreshing drinks were brought to our room.
 Just what you need when you've been in the busy and bustling city.
 They really did think of everything.

 Once we were settled in, we decided to explore the hotel.
 Everywhere we looked there were beautiful flower arrangements.
 I always think you can tell lots about a hotel based on its floral arrangements.

 The hotel really felt like a sanctuary in the middle of all of the hustle and bustle that Bangkok brings

-After a lovely afternoon enjoying our suite we stoped by the famous bamboo bar for pre dinner cocktails.
+After a lovely afternoon enjoying our suite we stopped by the famous bamboo bar for pre dinner cocktails.

 Newly renovated, but still managing to preserve its unique character and history (it first opened in 1953) I’d say the bamboo bar is a must for anyone visiting Bangkok.

-It came as no suprise to learn that the cocktails were prepared by an award winning mixologist team.
+It came as no surprise to learn that the cocktails were prepared by an award winning mixologist team.